You may have heard of it but just exactly what is the Net Promoter Score and why is everyone talking about it?

 - How To Analyse the Data

-To calculate the NPS® of a company you first need to add a specific question to your customer feedback survey.
+To determine NPS® of a company you first need to add a specific question to your customer feedback survey.
 That question is:

 On a scale from 0 to 10, how likely would you be to recommend our company to a friend or colleague?